"

 Conversion Tools

 When looking for a converter to use online, it is best practice to use caution.
 It is strongly recommended to read reviews on any converter that you want to use.
 Read the user agreements carefully to ensure no hidden costs exist.
 Many online conversion sites will include ads that have DOWNLOAD buttons that look as though they belong on the site, but if clicked, it will attempt to download software.
-This increases risks for viruses and even worse, possibly identity theft.
-Be digiligent of maintaining privacy while online and using web-based applications.
+This increases risks for viruses and, even worse, possibly identity theft.
+Be diligent in maintaining privacy while online and using web-based applications.
 When in question, or simply before you use anything, perform a quick search of the application.
 Research is never wasted and can save you trouble down the road.

 General Converters